somasish/Selenium-webdriver-TestNG-Framework/README.md

 17) TestNg Annotations and DataProvider

-18) Selenium Grid Implementation- InComplete
+18) Selenium Grid Implementation- Required to be added as per project/ Requirement

 19) Reading a Response XML